An in-depth report on the causes, diagnosis, and treatment of MS.

 MS is about 2.5 times more common among women than men.
-The gender gap is strongest among people who develop MS at a younger age.
+The sex difference in MS prevalence is largest among people who develop MS at a younger age.
 However, some research indicates that men may be more disabled by the disease than women.

 Race and Ethnicity

 Multiple sclerosis occurs worldwide but is most common in white people of northern European origin, mostly those of Scottish descent.